The first person to call me a tomboy was Cathy Lidisky.

 The Urban dictionary asserts that tomboys tend to hang out and get along with boys.
 This applied to me, not by tendency or choice, but by Catholicism which frowns on birth control and is characterized by large families like the ones in my neighborhood.

 I grew up in a sea of brewing testosterone – one next door neighbor had five sons, the other, two.
-Across the street a family of five boys, up the street families with two boys each indluded the Roths and the Taylors, the Museks and the Tweedys (including Jeff, of Wilco fame).
+Across the street a family of five boys, up the street families with two boys each included the Roths and the Taylors, the Museks and the Tweedys (not that Tweedy).
 Not to mention my own brother, two years older.
 There were exactly four girls in a mile radius – that was it.
 So I grew up playing games and sports with boys until the age they didn’t want me around anymore – not in their private forts where they were probably looking at stolen girlie magazines, and not in their games, where I could out-hit, outrun and out-throw any one of them, any day.

 The fact that I could throw a fastball 70 mph by the time I was 17 was just another fact about me, like my brown eyes and brown hair – facts that were part of my girlhood but nothing to do with being a girl, any more than they had anything to do with being a boy, tom or otherwise.